Skip to content

 Waters, meanwhile, has worked closely the past two years with quarterback Rocco Becht, who recently entered the transfer portal.

-Campbell’s staff is a mix of experienced coaches and others who have gone from being analysts to position coaches.
-But there has been plenty of staff turnover outside of that, even as interim coach Terry Smith was retained, along with assistant QBs coach Trace McSorley.
+Campbell’s staff is a mix of experienced coaches and others who have transitioned from analysts to position coaches.
+But there has been plenty of staff turnover, even as interim coach Terry Smith was retained, along with assistant quarterbacks coach Trace McSorley.

-Among those who have departed are defensive line coach Deion Barnes, the North Philly native who was vital in developing Abdul Carter, Chop Robinson, Odafe Oweh, and others.
+Among those who have departed are defensive line coach Deion Barnes, the North Philly native who was vital in developing the likes of Abdul Carter, Chop Robinson, and Odafe Oweh.
 Barnes took the same job at South Carolina, alongside former Temple coach Stan Drayton, who coached running backs at Penn State and will do the same for the Gamecocks as running backs coach and assistant head coach for offense.

 Former defensive coordinator Jim Knowles, also a Philly native, is heading to Tennessee at the same position, and offensive coordinator Andy Kotelnicki is not returning next season, although he will coach in the Pinstripe Bowl.
-A few others followed James Franklin to Virginia Tech, including Ty Howle, Danny O’Brien, Chuck Losey, and several others on the support staff.
+A few others followed James Franklin to Virginia Tech, including Ty Howle, Danny O’Brien, and Chuck Losey.

-While Campbell has brought in some of his own guys, he will need to continue to look externally to fill out the rest of his staff, which will likely come over the next couple of weeks.
+While Campbell has brought in some of his own guys, he will need to continue to look externally to fill out the rest of his staff, which likely will happen over the next couple of weeks.

 Flipping commits and bringing in transfers